 2014 After beginning the year in Morocco and Gstaad Adrian won the award for Best Travel Article in a Magazine 2013 as presented by the Italian Tourist Board.
 Subsequent travels have included Berlin, Dublin, Athens, the Amalfi Coast, Santorini, Boston, Venice, Florence, Caligari, Vienna and Rwanda, India and Mantua.

-2015 Having an extension built at the family home has meant that at he begining of the year Adrian was only travelling short haul.
-Recent trips included Paris, Gstaad, Zurich, Vienna, Morocco, Italy and Montenegro.
-But most of Adrian's travels have been within the UK, including visits to Scotland, Suffolk, Essex and Oxford for the Sunday Times Travel Magazine.
+2015 Having an extension built at the family home meant that at the begining of 2015 Adrian was only travelling short haul.
+2015 trips included Paris, Gstaad, Zurich, Vienna, Geneva, Santorini, Morocco, Italy, Croatia, Montenegro and New England.
+But most of Adrian's travels were within the UK, including visits to Scotland, Suffolk, Essex and Oxford for the Sunday Times Travel Magazine.

-At the moment Adrian is commisisoned to write a series of hotel histories.
-Given his passion for old hotels this is proving a labour of love and fits in well with his work as Contributing Editor for Famous Hotels.
+Given his passion for old hotels this is proving a labour of love and fits in well with his work as Contributing Editor for Famous Hotels (www.famoushotels.org) for Britain's Finest Hotels (www.britainsfinest.co.uk/editorspick/index.cfm/profile/adrian-mourby) and for Classic British Hotels https://www.classicbritishhotels.com/lord-armstrong-industrialist-jesmond-dene/

 You can now follow Adrian @AdrianMourby